H-D® Footwear Beechwood Boot Review

 When I first got into motorcycling ten years ago, I was working at a Harley dealership in Motorclothes, where I sold hundreds if not thousands of the H-D Footwear® brand over the years, but never thought to wear them myself.
 You’d think after having dozens of customers swear by these boots, I’d give ‘em a try.
 But for a while, the styling just wasn’t my “style.”
 Fast forward through ten years of dealership life, and I’ve seen a tremendous change in the design work of the H-DF Line.
 So much, that I’ve began to see my Millennial friends wear their boots recently, not just the “classic biker” crowd of Baby Boomers in their leather clad attire.

-H-D Footwear® is an Officially Licensed product, meaning, it’s a private labeled brand produced by a manufacturer.
-That manufacturer turns out to be Wolverine, a fairly well known brand, worldwide, for their boot quality and craftsmanship.
-You may recognize some of the other brands footwear that they manufacture: Keds, Chaco, Merrel, and more.
+H-D Footwear® is an Officially Licensed product, meaning, it’s a private-labeled brand produced by a manufacturer.
+That manufacturer turns out to be Wolverine, a fairly well-known brand, worldwide, for their boot quality and craftsmanship.
+You may recognize some of the other brands of footwear that they manufacture: Keds, Chaco, Merrel, and more.

 Why should you wear riding boots over regular boots?

 Not all boots are made the same, and “riding” boots for equestrian use are definitely not the same as for a motorcycle.
 Typically, riding boots have rubber outsoles that will help you stay planted on slick surfaces, and are typically made of abrasion, heat, and debris-resistant materials.

 Second, they are built differently to sustain the impact of a motorcycle crash, unlike work boots that are meant for high-impact accidents while standing still.
 Although a work boot or any other full-grain leather boot will be significantly better at saving your ankles in the event of a crash, a true riding boot is ideal.
 With all of that being said, while these still classify as riding boots, they are not CE Certified to my knowledge.